Bering Strait Ship Traffic: Trends & Policy Options

 Two fellowships support PhD student’s Arctic studies

-April 5, 2023 – Sydney Waldhoven wins two fellowships to support her work in the Bering Straits.
+April 5, 2023 – Sydney Waloven wins two fellowships to support her work in the Bering Strait.

 Changing climate in Bering Strait makes policies more urgent, complicated